Michael Scott (The Office): Personality and management style

 Apart from his masterful salesmanship, Michael is lacking in almost any other skills, management or otherwise.
 Jim Halpert once made a color graph of how Michael spends his time: 80% distracting others; 19% procrastination; and 1% critical thinking.
 Jim added that he inflated the "critical thinking" percentage so people could actually see it on the graph.
 His laid-back approach more often results in lower than expected workplace productivity, particularly when Michael places personal interests as a priority over work (such as his birthday, someone else's birthday, or his various seminars).
 To avoid being disciplined for his foolish actions, Michael often resorts to scapegoating employees to cover himself.
 Although his actions often lead to more problems for his employees, Michael believes that Scranton is "the cool, fun branch... like Animal House".
-He is genuinely upset when the top salesman from the Utica office trashes Scranton in a phone call by saying it's "worse than Camden".
+He is genuinely upset when the top salesman from the Utica office criticizes the Scranton in a phone call and declares it "worse than Camden".

 Although his position as regional manager gives him broad decision-making authority on branch operations, he often places those responsibilities secondary to his desire to be friends with his employees.
 On the other hand, he also oversteps his authority by hosting events that corporate disapproves of, such as The Dundies and several office parties a year, inducing birthday parties for each employee despite only being allowed the budget for one a year.

+Michael exhibits some symptoms of textbook narcissism, such as in the episodes "Diversity Day", and "Booze Cruise".
+When another person, typically an expert presenter of a specific topic, or another leader requires the spotlight, Michael compulsively seeks to draw attention back to himself.
+He is insecure whenever other individuals exert authority over him, and often resorts to childish, tantrum-like behavior such as repeating things that have just been said by others, or trying to talk over others so as not to feel like he is being undermined or ignored.
+In "Christmas Party", Michael flagrantly violates the agreed upon spending limit for the office’s Secret Santa party, and purchases a $400 video iPod.
+He then boasts about the high cost of the iPod, while maligning everyone else’s gifts.